dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/ActivityUserGuide.md

 Applications may access `Activity.Current` anywhere in the code to log events along with the context stored in Activity.
 # Activity Usage
-At the moment an application writes log record, it can access `Activity.Current` to get all required details from it.

 ## Creating Activities
 ```C#